Aquatic Invasive Species Legislation

 Precipitation Gauge Array Completion

-Two new recording precipitation gauges will augment the USGS recording gauge at North Glade Run and afford reasonably good precipitation records.
-An analysis of the lake levels USGS measures on our behalf compared to the precipitation will show the relationship of groundwater recharge.
-The first gauge will be added to the stream flow measurement at Hoyes Run near the power plant.
-The second will be added to the gauge at Cherry Creek.
+The two new USGS precipitation gauges will augment the USGS recording gauge at North Glade Run and afford reasonably good precipitation records.
+An analysis of the lake levels USGS measures on our behalf compared to the precipitation will show the relationship of groundwater recharge to the precipitation record.
+The first precipitation gauge was added to the stream flow measurement at Hoyes Run near the power plant.
+The second was added to the stream flow gauge at Cherry Creek.
 The installation cost is $8,155 each, and the annual operation and maintenance cost is $4,575 each.
 The project partially fulfills Goal 12 of the Watershed Management Plan.

 10-10 Shoreline Vegetation Project